rfberaldo/sqlz/docs/index.md

 # Introduction

-**sqlz** is a lightweight Go library that builds on top of the standard [database/sql](https://pkg.go.dev/database/sql) package, adding first-class support for named queries, struct scanning, and batch operations, while having a clean, minimal API and zero external dependencies.
+**sqlz** is a lightweight, dependency-free Go library that extends the standard [database/sql](https://pkg.go.dev/database/sql) package, adding support for named queries, struct scanning, and batch operations, while having a clean, minimal API.

 It's designed to feel familiar to anyone using [database/sql](https://pkg.go.dev/database/sql), while removing repetitive boilerplate code.
 It can scan directly into structs, maps, or slices, and run named queries with full UTF-8/multilingual support.